dataflows/dataflows.github.io/_posts/2015-05-13-excel_tips.markdown

 Write as many tests as you want and run them after any change is made to make sure new changes don’t introduce unwanted errors.
 This gives you control and stability.

-Excel is a great software that let’s you build even complex tools easily.
+Excel is a great software that lets you build even complex tools easily.
 Don’t forget that this makes it very easy to introduce errors.
 Be careful and wise.
 Protect your users and yourself from making mistakes and it will pay off in the long term.